Fernie mourns after fatal ammonia leak - BC Local News

 He then left for the bank after residents suggested he create a memorial fund for the families of the victims.

-While the city copes with the loss of three of its residents, many others remain out of their homes near the arena as an evacuation order is in place.
+While the city copes with the loss of two of its residents, many others remain out of their homes near the arena as an evacuation order is in place.

 RELATED: City of Fernie declares state of local emergency after fatal ammonia leak